Whitman College: Academics

 Whitman College focuses solely on undergraduate studies in the liberal arts.
 All students must take a two-semester course their first year, Encounters, which examines cultural interactions throughout history and gives students a grounding in the liberal arts.
 Students choose from courses in 48 major fields and 34 minor fields and have wide flexibility in designing independent study programs, electing special majors, and participating in internships and study-abroad programs.
+Whitman College offers several grants including the Soden and Whitman Internship Grants.
 In addition, Whitman is noted for a strong science program.
 Its three most popular majors, based on 2021 graduates, were: Biological and Biomedical Sciences (33), Research and Experimental Psychology (32), and Economics (30).

 In early 2021, Whitman president Kathleen Murray proposed substantial cuts to a number of social science, humanities, arts, and other academic programs in anticipation of a $3.5 million budget deficit for the 2021–2022 academic year, prompting criticism from students, faculty, and alumni.

 Degrees are awarded after successful completion of senior "comprehensive exams".
 These exams vary depending on the students' primary focus of study, but commonly include some combination of (i) a senior thesis, (ii) written examination, and (iii) oral examination.
 The oral examination is either a defense of the student's senior thesis, or is one or multiple exams of material the student is expected to have learned during their major.
 The written exam is either a GRE subject test or a test composed by the department.

 For students who are interested in foreign policy, Whitman is one of 16 institutions participating in the two-year-old Thomas R. Pickering Foreign Affairs Fellowship program.
 The State Department pays for fellows to obtain their master's degree at the university of their choice in return for three years of service as a Foreign Service Officer.
 Whitman has a number of alumni who serve in diplomatic corps.